Plane from Dubai quarantined at JFK airport after several passengers fall ill

-A plane from Dubai was quarantined at New York John F. Kennedy airport after numerous passengers fell ill on a flight arriving early Wednesday, the New York City mayor's office said.
+An Emirates airline Airbus A380 superjumbo jet was briefly quarantined at New York's John F. Kennedy International Airport after numerous passengers fell ill on a flight arriving from Dubai early Wednesday.

 "Emirates can confirm that about 10 passengers on